lawrencec/Unroll/README.md

 Unroll [![Build Status](https://travis-ci.org/lawrencec/Unroll.png?branch=master)](https://travis-ci.org/lawrencec/Unroll)
 ======

-A helper tool to easily iterate through test data against a test method with verbose output about each iteration.
+A helper tool (for browser and node tests) to easily iterate through test data against a single test method with output about each test iteration and its parameters.
+Or in other words a helper method to parameterize your tests.

 It is an attempt to provide similar behaviour to the [Unroll annotation](http://docs.spockframework.org/en/latest/data_driven_testing.html#method-unrolling) from [Spock](https://code.google.com/p/spock/).